janko/janko.io/_posts/2015-04-25-selenium-testing-workflow-with-webdriverio.md

 ## Credits

-Thanks to @christian-bromann, the maintainer of WebdriverIO, for reviewing this tutorial.
+Thanks to [@christian-bromann], the maintainer of WebdriverIO, for reviewing this tutorial.

 [webdriverio]:         http://webdriver.io/
 [webdrivercss]:        http://webdriver.io/guide/plugins/webdrivercss.html